Joining A D-Group:

 D) You must be teachable.
 We aim to approach every study with joyful expectation that God will teach us something new about Himself and His Word, and that as a result, His Spirit will prompt repentance, change, and growth in our own lives.
 No matter how long you've known Jesus or how many times you've read the Bible, each of us has barely scratched the surface of knowing God, so we delight to get to know more of Him together each week!

 Visit our “Find a D-Group” page to locate D-Group across the world.
-Zoom in on the area of the map to get a closer view of what's available in your area.
+Enter your zip code or zoom in to get a closer view of what's available in your area.
 Blue pins indicate Men's D-Groups.
 Red pins indicate Women's D-Groups.
 Click on the pin to see the time / day that particular D-Group meets.
 If it works with your schedule, contact the leader (the leader's name and email will also show up when you click on the pin) to let them know you're interested.
 The leader will send you a short video with information about D-Group and our current study.
-You'll want to pay close attention to the video (and maybe even take down a few notes).
+You'll want to pay close attention to the video (and maybe even take notes).
 When you've finished watching the video, reply to the leader with the information requested in the video, then they can fill you in on the specifics of the next session launch and connect you with any necessary materials.

 If there's not a D-Group in your area, you can contact us about starting one!
 We have a 6-Step Leadership Track to equip you with everything you need to know to start and lead a D-Group!

 Gospel-centered community is a Biblical concept, without which we can't adequately grow into healthy believers.
-Any time someone has aimed to undertake D-Group on their own, they haven't lasted very long, and they've grown discouraged.
+Any time someone has aimed to undertake D-Group on their own, they've quickly grown discouraged.
 For that reason, we encourage people to find even just one other person to do D-Group with.
 We recognize there are circumstances (specifically outside the US) where it may be difficult to find even one other local committed Christian to study God's Word with; if you find yourself in that situation, please contact us.

-D-Group meets weekly in the home of someone in the D-Group.
-Meetings last 2 hours, and we keep a very tight schedule.
+D-Group meets weekly in the home of someone in the D-Group (not necessarily the leader).
+Meetings last 2 hours, and we keep a tight schedule.
 We ask members to show up 5 minutes before the meeting starts, so D-Group can begin on time.
-Each group has a TimeKeeper, who is responsible for keeping things running on time and making sure D-Group ends on time, so the host isn't inconvenienced.
+Each D-Group chooses one member to be responsible for keeping things running on time and making sure D-Group ends on time, so the host isn't inconvenienced.

 We close our sessions in order to promote group unity and prevent confusion.
 Many of the functions of the session are built on the 6-week commitment of that specific group of people, and those would be thrown off if new members were introduced or if current members dropped out.
 That's why we ask each member to weigh the commitment before joining.
 This also creates anticipation for the next session.

-No. Even though the attendance tends to drop, we meet throughout the summer.
+No. Even though the attendance tends to drop somewhat, we meet throughout the summer, but typically have a lighter curriculum.
 Previously, when groups have disbanded for the summer, people have neglected their walks with the Lord, gotten slack in Scripture reading, and as a result often have fallen into a pattern of sin and apathy that they have to climb out of when September rolls around.
 For this reason, it’s important to keep meeting throughout the summer.
-Our relationship with God knows no “breaks” so our pursuit of it shouldn't either.
+Our relationship with God knows no “breaks”, so our pursuit of it shouldn't either.

 I have a friend who is "seeking" but wouldn't call himself / herself a Christian.
 Can he / she join D-Group?